rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 **Module Configuration Parameters**:

+Note: parameter names are case-insensitive.

 Currently none.

 **Action Confguration Parameters**:

+Note: parameter names are case-insensitive.

 Parameters starting with 'IPv4.' will configure IPv4 anonymization, while 'IPv6.' parameters do the same for IPv6 anonymization.